gumastro/beer_challenge/README.md

 ### Grid reconstruction

 Each image may have small rotations or areas that overlap with other input images that need to be considered when reconstructing the grid.
-In order to reconstruct the grid, I might need to rotate the input images (probably using `scipy.ndimage.rotate`).
-And then put them together, taking into account the overlaps (still not sure how to - some of my ideas include using fourier transforms and mathematical morphology).
+To reconstruct the grid, I try and get the biggest contour (grid pattern) on a processed image.
+Then I resize the contour and rotate (WIP) the grid to get the output image.
+Finally, I (WIP) put them together.
+Only the central part of the Neubauer chamber will be considered.

 ### Cell identification